Article at a glance

 You can give away a total of £3,000 a year, either to one person or several people, without them paying inheritance tax on it.
 If you don’t use all of your allowance, anything you have left carries over into the next year, but only for one year.

-Smaller gifts of £250 per person each year are allowed on top of this too, providing they aren't to the same people as the gifting allowance.
+Small gifts of £250 per person each year are allowed on top of this too, providing they aren't to the same people as the gifting allowance.

-- Made regularly
+- Made regularly,

-- From surplus income
+- From surplus income,

 - And, mean you do not dip into your savings to maintain your standard of living